ChronoInferna/commandlinelab/README.md

 We hope that you have not been buried in all this new information, but this is especially important to learn as it is the language you need to effectively navigate your own computer.
 Here are some additional commands and concepts that will help you become more comfortable with the command line:

+1. `man`: The command to pull up the "manual" for any command.
+Just run `man (your command)` to see what a command is and how to use it.
-1. `vim`: A powerful text editor that runs in the terminal.
+2. `vim`: A powerful text editor that runs in the terminal.
 It has a steep learning curve but is very efficient once mastered.
    - To open a file: `vim filename`
    - To enter insert mode (to edit text): Press `i`
    - To return to command mode: Press `Esc`
    - To exit without saving: `:q!`
    - To save and exit: `:wq`
    - `vim` has as ton of features and shortcuts which are worth learning.
 You can find many tutorials online, such as [Vim Adventures](https://vim-adventures.com/) or [Open Vim](https://www.openvim.com/).
 Some computers may even have `vimtutor` installed, which is a built-in tutorial on the command line.
-2. `git`: A version control system that allows you to track changes in your files and collaborate with others.
+3. `git`: A version control system that allows you to track changes in your files and collaborate with others.
 You will likely be learning about this in more detail later, but here are some basic commands to get you started:
    - To initialize a new git repository: `git init`
    - To add files to the staging area: `git add filename`
    - To commit changes: `git commit -m "Your commit message"`
    - To view the status of your repository: `git status`
    - To view the commit history: `git log`
-3. `sudo`: A command that allows you to run commands with administrative privileges.
+4. `sudo`: A command that allows you to run commands with administrative privileges.
 It stands for "superuser do."
    - To run a command as an administrator: `sudo command`
    - You will be prompted to enter your password.
    - Be careful when using `sudo`, as it can modify system files and settings.
-4. If you are on a Linux distribution like Ubuntu, you will likely need `apt`: This is a package manager that allows you to install, update, and remove software packages.
+5. If you are on a Linux distribution like Ubuntu, you will likely need `apt`: This is a package manager that allows you to install, update, and remove software packages.
    - To update the package list: `sudo apt update`
    - To install a package: `sudo apt install package_name`
    - To remove a package: `sudo apt remove package_name`
    - Note: You may need to use `sudo` to run these commands with administrative privileges.
-5. `brew`: If you are on a Mac, you can use Homebrew, a package manager for macOS.
+6. `brew`: If you are on a Mac, you can use Homebrew, a package manager for macOS.
    - To install Homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
    - To install a package: `brew install package_name`
    - To update Homebrew: `brew update`